yetulaxman/ContainersHPC2023/_hands-on/rstudio_puhti.md

  install.packages("ROCR", lib = libpath)
 ```

 Finished!
 The R package is now ready to be loaded and used.
-Try loading `beepr` with `library(ROCR)`.
+Try loading with `library(ROCR)`.

 ```r
 # exit the container now and relaunch rstudio as below